gchauhan42/gchauhan42.github.io/_pages/about.md

 Some other interesting open problems that fascinate me :
 * What is the resolution for the short-baseline neutrino anomolies ?
 * The known values of cosmological constant (CC) and Higgs mass lead to two most important problems in physics.
 Are these problems connected ?
 Do these point to missing fundamental ingredients in QFT ?
 * What is the microphysical nature of DM?
 Is it a fermion or a boson?
-Does physics at short-scales (like numerous galactic scaling laws) offers more hints on DM microphysics?
+Does physics at short-scales (like numerous galactic scaling laws) offer more hints on DM microphysics?

 News
 ======